AlecAivazis/alt-responsive/README.md

 The ReponsiveStore provides three attributes to handle responsive behavior (passed in as props to the particular component):

 * `current_media_type` is a string whose value is equal to the largest breakpoint category that the browser satisfies.
-* `browser_less_than` is an object of booleans that describe wether the browser is currently less than a particular breakpoint
+* `browser_less_than` is an object of booleans that describe whether the browser is currently less than a particular breakpoint
-* `browser_greater_than` is an object of booleans that describe wether the browser is currently greater than a particular breakpoint
+* `browser_greater_than` is an object of booleans that describe whether the browser is currently greater than a particular breakpoint

 For example,
 ```js